-Masoko is the best place for accommodation in Kilwa, and although there are no upmarket choices, The New Mjaka Guesthouse on the main road provides decent enough rooms with en-suite bathrooms and even a ‘sitting room’ in detatched bungalow bandas.
-These are blessed running water, fans, nets and electricity and kept clean and hospitable.
+Masoko is the best place for accommodation in Kilwa, and although there are no upmarket choices, The New Mjaka Guesthouse on the main road provides decent enough rooms with en-suite bathrooms and even a ‘sitting room’ in detached bungalow bandas.
+These are blessed with running water, fans, nets and electricity and are kept clean and hospitable.
 The establishment is family-run and meals tend to be limited to whatever is available that night.
-There is little english spoken in Kilwa, and it is worth keeping a phrase-book handy for all kinds of negotiations.
+There is little English spoken in Kilwa, and it is worth keeping a phrase-book handy for all kinds of negotiations.
 If you are having communication problems at Mjaka it might be worth asking if Dula is around.
 Rooms are available for around $10.
 There is a pleasant atmosphere next door in the Masoko by Night Bar, or across the street at the Memory Bar.

-The Masoko Hilton Hotel is also good, with clean and well kept accommodation for Tsh3000 for a self-contained double.
+The Masoko Hilton Hotel is also good, with clean and well-kept accommodation for Tsh3000 for a self-contained double.
 This friendly little guesthouse is closer to the beach near Masoko Primary School.
-The next door restaurant is also immaculately kept and a good choice for wholesome and inexpensive plates of local cooking.
+The next-door restaurant is also immaculately kept and a good choice for wholesome and inexpensive plates of local cooking.